 Through practical applications, students develop the skills necessary to maintain medical asepsis, recognize surgical instrumentation, and conduct proper autoclaving and disinfecting.
-Students also learn to prepare and maintain a sterile surgical environment, prepare a patient for minor surgery, and assist during minor surgical procedures.
+Students also learn to prepare and maintain a

 MED251 Pharmacology

 Students study the different drug categories and the methods of administration, including oral and by injection.
 Includes the proper use of the Physicians' Desk Reference (PDR) and how to accurately read, prepare, and call in written prescriptions.